elasticio/elasticio.github.io/content/_components/gspreadsheet/triggers.md

 > **IMPORTANT:** Using `Use first row/column as header` feature, you must be sure that header values are unique.

 Values from spreadsheets return as `UNFORMATTED_VALUE` [type](https://developers.google.com/sheets/api/reference/rest/v4/ValueRenderOption)

+### The process

+First, the system reads all the rows from a given Google Spreadsheet and processes it further along with your designed integration flow.
+It will also create an initial state of your spreadsheet, we call it a ***snapshot***, in order to have something to compare with after your data is updated.

+After the initial read, any further requests for an update will be compared to this snapshot and in case any changes are detected they will be passed along with the integration flow as well.
+If `Select All Data` configuration property has value `Yes`, the system will read all the rows from a given Google
+Spreadsheet whenever flow processes the message.

 ### Cases with ROWS dimension: